carmabs/Ema-Template/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-This Plugin generates the EMA files to speed up your development.
+This Plugin generates the ARC files to speed up your development.

 <!-- Plugin description end -->